 The world’s most iconic soap brand - LUX, has just graced South African television screens with its latest commercial starring Miss South Africa and Miss Universe 2019, Zozibini Tunzi.
-The TV commercial focuses on Zozibini, her journey to becoming Miss Universe 2019 and how she has always let her confidence steer her in the direction of her dreams.
+The TV commercial focuses on Zozibini, her journey to becoming Miss Universe 2019, and how she has always let her confidence steer her in the direction of her dreams.

 LUX inspires and encourages women to be unapologetic when it comes to their beauty and femininity.
 “My Beauty, My Strength” is the platform that LUX is using, to inspire women to rise above everyday sexist judgements.
-With Zozi leading the way, LUX aims to encourage women to express their femininity unapologetically and seek strength from their beauty.
+With Zozi leading the way, we aim to encourage women to express their femininity unapologetically and seek strength from their beauty.
 We encourage a progressive, positive attitude towards all things feminine and see a woman’s beauty as a source of their strength.

-Zozibini Tunzi forms part of the bold, dynamic and iconic list of multifaceted, intelligent and hard-working woman that include: Nandi Madida, Khanyi Dhlomo, Basetsana Kumalo, Jo-Ann Strauss, Sonia Mbele and Felicia Mabuza-Suttle who have previously partnered with LUX to inspire woman across South Africa and at a global level.
+Zozibini Tunzi forms part of the bold, dynamic and iconic list of multifaceted, intelligent, and hard-working woman that include: Nandi Madida, Khanyi Dhlomo, Basetsana Kumalo, Jo-Ann Strauss, Sonia Mbele and Felicia Mabuza-Suttle who have previously partnered with LUX to inspire woman across South Africa and at a global level.

 "To my new family LUX South Africa, thank you for this wonderful opportunity.
 I can't wait to walk the rest of this beautiful journey with you.
-I remember being a young girl seeing beautiful, confident, superstar women on TV, magazines and billboards of LUX.
+I remember being a young girl seeing beautiful, confident, superstar women on TV, magazines, and billboards of LUX.
 To young Zozi, this one is for you, you big dreamer.
 You became the girl on the Billboards.
 I am forever grateful for this life and don't take anything for granted, " says Tunzi.